cogocollect/support/README.md

 1. Then, **describe** the bug with all the information you can give.
     Be sure to include the following information:
     * Operating System
-    * The version of Sublime Text that you're using
+    * The version of Cogo Collect that you're using
-    * Any related software which may cause ST to act strangely
+    * Any related software which may cause CC to act strangely
     * If relevant, does the bug occur with no packages installed

     Also keep in mind to clearly separate fact from speculation.